Hurricane Sally swamps U.S. Gulf Coast with massive floods, 'unreal' rain

 “We’ve only got one name left,” said Jim Foerster, chief meteorologist at DTN, an energy, agriculture and weather data provider, referencing the procedure to name storms and the prospect of running out of letters.
 “That’s going to happen here soon, Wilfred, and then we’ll be into the Greek alphabet.”

-Hurricanes have increased in their intensity and destructiveness since the 1980s as the climate warms, according to researchers at the U.S. National Oceanic and Atmospheric Administration.
+Hurricanes have increased in their intensity and destructiveness since the 1980s as the climate has warmed, according to researchers at the U.S. National Oceanic and Atmospheric Administration.
 Climate change is also a factor in the increasing frequency of record-breaking wildfires plaguing the western United States, scientists say.

 Damage from Sally is expected to reach $2 billion to $3 billion, said Chuck Watson of Enki Research, which tracks tropical storms and models the cost of their damage.
 That estimate could rise if the heaviest rainfall happens over land, Watson said.